 The scale of the difficulty can be illustrated in several ways.
 One, articulated by Bruce Gellin, who runs the global immunisation programme for the Sabine Vaccine Institute, is that all experimental vaccines have a high attrition rate.

 Some of the vaccines being developed are also so new that they strategies that have yet to lead to any vaccines being produced.

 Johnson & Johnson vice-chairman Paul Stoffels also points out that any global COVID-19 vaccine would have to be manufactured and distributed at below-zero temperatures in billions of doses — a scale never attempted before.

 A Different Angle

-I believe that the complexity and difficulty inherent in finding a vaccine to prevent Covid-19 therefore calls for innovative approaches.
-In 2019 I donated $2 million to support innovation at the Massachusetts Eye and Ear (ME&E) speciality hospital in Boston, USA.
+I believe that the complexity and difficulty inherent in finding a vaccine to prevent Covid-19, therefore, calls for innovative approaches.
+In 2019 I donated $2 million to support innovation at the Massachusetts Eye and Ear (ME&E) specialty hospital in Boston, USA.
 Now my UK-based Tej Kohli Foundation has made a fresh $100,000 donation to support a vaccine investigation that is being conducted by the same institution.

 AAVCOVID, developed in the laboratory of Luk H Vandenberghe, Director of ME&E’s Grousbeck Gene Therapy Center, is currently in pre-clinical development, with an aim to begin clinical trials later this year.